rashmiiyengar/EcommerceApp-Selenium/README.md

 # EcommerceApp-Selenium
-End to End selenium framework design
+End to End selenium framework design using Testng, Extent Reports,Design patterns and much more